-She obtained a PhD in History from the University of Essex in 2010, where she helped pioneer interest in the history of beauty and beauty culture – now an established research area there.
+Rochelle obtained a PhD in History from the University of Essex in 2010.
 She has published in the Radical History Review, Gender & History and other journals.
-Rochelle’s career in higher education includes teaching history and leading major programmes of learning and development at Essex, Exeter, London universities and at UCL, where she now focuses on leadership development.
+Rochelle’s career in higher education includes teaching History and leading major programmes of learning and development at Essex, Exeter, London universities and at UCL.